0x73746F66/golang-kafka-mysql/README.md

 - `make update`
 - `make services`
 - `make mysql-init` or use a GUI to execute `.development/mysql/schema.sql`
-- `docker exec -ti kafka /opt/bitnami/kafka/bin/kafka-topics.sh --create --zookeeper zookeeper:2181 --topic fiskil-logs --partitions 1 --replication-factor 1`
+- Create the Topic manually may be needed on Mac (I think, because auto create indexes setting worked fine on Linux): `docker exec -ti kafka /opt/bitnami/kafka/bin/kafka-topics.sh --create --zookeeper zookeeper:2181 --topic fiskil-logs --partitions 1 --replication-factor 1`
 - `make run` to consume the logs from kafka and ingest into mysql
+- `make test` to run some unit tests

 # Rationale